Cerebral Palsy: A Guide | Ohio Cerebral Palsy Attorneys

 - UH Rainbow Babies and Children’s Hospital: Division of Developmental Behavioral Pediatrics and Psychology

-Nonprofit organizations for people with disabilities in Ohio
+Nonprofit organizations for people with CP

 - Disability Rights Ohio helps individuals with disabilities advocate for themselves and exercise their rights as citizens.